Ibrainscn/machineLearningCommonUsedCode/README.md

 ## Model persistence
 - After training a ML model, it is desirable to have a way to persist the model for future use without having to retrain.
-- It is possible to save a model in scikit-learn by using Python’s built-in persistence model, namely pickle!
+- It is possible to save a model in scikit-learn by using PythonÂ’s built-in persistence model, namely pickle!

 ## EEG signal processing package in python
 - **MNE:** https://mne.tools/stable/auto_examples/index.html